csc301-fall-2022/assignment-2-3-shihhu0a0-zheng-duan/README.md

 We watched online tutorial at https://www.youtube.com/watch?v=I7EDAR2GRVo for overall MERN stack infrastructure and backend frontend connection.

 Added Features:
-- calculate total price based on selected currencies and tax ratios
+- calculate total price based on selected currencies and tax ratios (this step is done in the backend, as required)
 - filter products by attributes
 - user sign-up and login
 - light and dark theme (I forgot to demo it in the walkthrough video.
-It's the switch button in the top left corner)
+It's the switch button in the top right corner)
 - add/delete reviews
 - save and load